Geoff Shaw (minister): Political career

-His radical ministry led him into socialist politics.
-He joined the Labour Party and was elected Councillor for Govanhill in 1970 (on the former Glasgow Corporation, where he later became leader of the administration).
+Shaw's radical ministry led him into socialist politics.
+He joined the Labour Party and was elected councillor for Govanhill in 1970 (on the former Glasgow Corporation, where he later became leader of the administration).
 Local government reorganisation in 1975 saw him become Convener of Strathclyde Regional Council.

 The Scotland Act 1978 was enacted by the British Parliament with the intention of creating a devolved Scottish Assembly and Scottish Executive.
 Geoff Shaw was widely tipped to become "First Secretary" in the proposed Scottish Executive.
+In 1998, Ron Ferguson wrote in The Herald newspaper:

-However, Shaw died suddenly (aged 51) before the Scotland Act had been implemented, and its provisions never came into force.
-Twenty years later the Scotland Act 1998 eventually created a new Scottish Parliament which first sat in 1999.
+Support like this from the press was in some ways ironic as Shaw, like much of the Labour left, had initially been hostile to devolution; indeed, whilst a member of the Scottish party's executive committee in 1974 he voted with the majority in rejecting the Wilson Government's various White Paper proposals for the establishment of a Scottish Assembly.
+But, as Ferguson argues, Shaw was a party loyalist to his bones, and once support for Home Rule was accepted as Labour policy he became reconciled to the idea, reasoning that a devolved government in Edinburgh would not necessarily pose a threat to the existence of regional councils as he had originally feared.
+However, Shaw died suddenly, aged 51, before the Scotland Act had been implemented, and its provisions never came into force.
+Twenty years later the Scotland Act 1998 eventually created a new Scottish Parliament, which first sat in 1999.

 Death and legacy

 Overwork and smoking eventually led to a heart attack, and although he recovered initially, he suffered a relapse and died on 28 April 1978 at the age of 51.
 He was survived by his wife Sarah, whom he had married only a few years earlier.
 His funeral was an elaborate ceremony in Glasgow Cathedral, which (despite the failure of the Scotland Act 1978) has been likened to a formal state funeral for a state premier.

 A community centre in the Toryglen area of south Glasgow is named after him.

+Scotrail’s Class 318 250 carries a plaque internally to Shaw’s memory.